thodotpro/ss25_mathe/README.md

 ## Usage
 - **Direct tool usage:** See `testing.py` for examples of calling the calculate tool directly.
 - **Agent usage:** Call the agent with a query; it will reason, use the calculate tool, and return an answer.
-- **Notebook presentation:** Use or generate a Jupyter notebook for step-by-step results and visualizations.

 ## Tools
 - `calculate`: Simple math expressions (Python syntax)